GENEALOGY & THE PIANO MAKERS

-Often, a senior worker or supervisor at a factory would have a metal stamp made, to imprint his name onto wooden parts in the piano, like this example for John Black.
-This is a kind of quality control mark to show that he was happy to sign the work he had done.
+Often, a senior worker or supervisor at a factory would have a metal stamp made, to imprint his name onto wooden parts in the piano, like these examples.
+Some of them are piano makers, action makers or key makers, the others are a kind of quality control mark to show that the senior worker was happy to sign the work he had done.
 These marks may be all we know of these employees, but at least they may suggest which factory the person worked for.

 DESCENDANTS OF PIANO MAKERS & DEALERS etc.

 A.Dimoline J.Dimoline Youatt Weekley Warhurst Chidley Millar Brock Ewing Fawcett Beadle

-Nott Reeve Reeve Grosch Barnes Hart Hart Lawrence
+Nott Reeve Reeve Grosch Barnes Hart Hart Hall Lawrence Felumb

 A descendant in Derby told me it was difficult to research his family,